SOCIAL JUSTICE STATEMENT

 We strive to be welcoming and affirming.
 We pledge to honor and respect the similarities and differences inherent in our relationship with our patients, and value the relationship which is critical to providing culturally competent services.

-The recent outbreak of COVID-19 and other diseases such as HIV/AIDS, SARS, and the Ebola virus have accompanied a resurgence of suspicion and hostility toward various countries, cultures, and people.
+COVID-19 and other diseases such as HIV/AIDS, SARS, and the Ebola virus have accompanied a resurgence of suspicion and hostility toward various countries, cultures, and people.
 As emerging infectious diseases become global phenomenon, they can only be fought through solidarity and cooperation, rather than with anxiety, stigmatization, and hostility.

 We stand in solidarity with those who have been targeted, both directly and indirectly, by racist and xenophobic words and actions associated with these outbreaks.
 We extend our support to those who are working to find effective treatments and to educate the public about the best practices to stop the spread of disease.